Problem Space and Solution Space

 A product manager is uniquely qualified to learn what the market demands and translate this knowledge into product requirements.
 But only an ergonomist or user interface expert is qualified to design a product that satisfies these requirements.
 How many product managers are trained in user interface design?

 It is far different to find–and then define–a market problem than it is to figure out the best way to solve it.
 Many are guilty of confusing the two.
+In truth, the discipline of User Experience should be at least a contributor–if not leading the effort–to the final design.

 Where it concerns product design, I subscribe to the Marty Cagan “Product Discovery” model for designing winning products.
 In Marty’s model, the product manager brings an understanding of market problems to the table, and collaborates with the other two key members of the product discovery team–the user experience designer and the lead developer–to discover the right solution.
 That solution is discovered by brainstorming, generating a high fidelity prototype, getting real user feedback and then brainstorming again to iterate on the prototype, repeatedly until an optimal solution is “discovered.”